N1cksch4rz/AI-Cyber-Attacks-Detection-System/README.md

 Customization: We aim to provide customizable configurations, allowing users to tailor the system to their specific network and security needs.

                                                  "Hello Human, I am an AI system.
-                                                  Please, show me you identification.
+                                                  Please, show me your identification.
                                                   State the reason of your visit in this system."
                                   _____         /
                                  |     |       /